willGraham01/PiranhasHalfyord/plot/scenes/06-planted-cargo.md

 Go into initiative order when the action demands it due to the gang springing their attack, or a player reacting or pre-empting this.
 The character with the Ring of Seeking should be allowed an opportunity to target either an invisible gang member (to track them back to the hideout) or one of the animated loot objects, so there is contingency if combat goes poorly.
-As a final bout of contingency, have Shufharz and a guard retinue arrive from the market square and delay and gang members escaping by the road - if a gang member is captured, they can be interrogated to gain the same information as tracking would.
+As a final bout of contingency, have Shufharz and a guard retinue arrive and delay and gang members escaping by the road - if a gang member is captured, they can be interrogated to gain the same information as tracking would.
 Shufharz' retinue can also be used to speed up the fight against the animated barrels if the danger has largely passed, or the party is split between staying on the docks to help and chasing the fleeing gang.

 ## Tracking

-Once the dust settles, Shufharz will briefly rendezvous with the party having arrived from the market if the situation calls for it.
+Once the dust settles, Shufharz will briefly rendezvous with the party if the situation calls for it.
 Otherwise, the party should take the lead in following either the gang members or the animated cargo (using the Ring if necessary).
 Shufharz will not accompany the party for this due to the chaos on the docks.

 If using the Ring of Seeking, the party can follow the trail back to the hideout underneath the Day's Rest.
-If pursuing gang members, stealth checks contested by the gang member's passive perception will be needed.
+If pursuing gang members, stealth checks contested by the gang member's passive perception will be needed, or survival checks if ine of sight was lost before pursuit began.
+In order to solidify the link to the Day's Rest, the gang members that are part of the heist can exclaim they recognise the party from the night before - similarly, allow the party characters to do the same for the gang members.

+- (Stealth, contested by gang member's Perception, DIS: The gang members are invisible and the Ring of Seeking is not active) The gang members do not realise they are being tracked.
+If failed, they will continue to flee but might turn and fight.
+- (Survival DC 10, AUTO: Ring of seeking is actively tracking a gang member) To follow the trail of the fleeing gang members.

 The cargo (if above ground) can be followed without worry of alerting it - in fact, members of the public will gladly point the way / be in shock if the cargo travels by land.
 Hope in the next scene will also be able to share more information if the cargo comes in the front door.